Skip to main content

 Care Guide

-Plant in full sun to partial shade in moist to wet, acidic to neutral soil with a pH of 5.0–7.5.
-Tolerates seasonally saturated soils.
-Adaptable to rain gardens, pond margins, and moist woodland borders.
-No fertilizer needed.
+Grows in full sun to partial shade in moist to wet acidic to neutral soil at pH 5.0-7.5.
+Hardy to USDA zone 3.
+Seasonally saturated soils are tolerated, which suits the species to rain gardens, pond margins, and moist woodland borders.
+No fertilizer is applied.

 Pruning

-Remove dead or crossing stems to the base in late winter.
-Thin oldest canes every few years to maintain vigor.
-Can be cut back hard in late winter for full rejuvenation.
+Dead or crossing stems are removed to the base in late winter.
+Thinning of oldest canes every few years maintains vigor.
+A hard cutback in late winter rejuvenates the shrub when renewal is needed.

 Pruning Schedule